-This Call for Input Consultation Paper relates to the DSO's preparation of 2024-2028 Multi-Year Plans for the following four PR5 incentives: Flexibility, Visibility, Independent Role of the DSO, and Estimate Restoration Time Accuracy.
+This Call for Input Consultation Paper relates to the DSO's preparation of 2025-2029 Multi-Year Plans for the following four PR5 incentives: Flexibility, Visibility, Independent Role of the DSO, and Estimate Restoration Time Accuracy.

-ESB Networks, in consideration of inputs from stakeholders, will develop the planned activities as appropriate for these incentives in detail for 2024, 2025 and 2026 and the planned activities at a high level for 2027 and 2028.
-In contrast with previous years, to develop the Multi-Year Plans 2024-2028 we are publishing this Call for Input Consultation Paper during the development of the plans, rather than a consultation on finalised Multi-Year Plans.
+ESB Networks, in consideration of inputs from stakeholders, will develop the planned activities as appropriate for these incentives in detail for 2025, 2026 and 2027 and the planned activities at a high level for 2028 and 2029.
+Similar to the approach taken last year, to develop the Multi-Year Plans 2025-2029 we are publishing this Call for Input Consultation Paper during the development of the plans, rather than a consultation on finalised Multi-Year Plans.

 Further information on each of the four incentives is outlined in Section 2 of this paper.
-This Call for Input will allow us to include feedback from stakeholders in advance of the finalisation of the proposed plans and submission of same to the CRU by September 2023.
+This Call for Input will allow us to include feedback from stakeholders in advance of the finalisation of the proposed plans and submission of same to the CRU by September 2024.